Groups and workshops

 The ABC of Managing Anxiety

 Anxiety is the body's way of responding to being in danger.
 It works so well, that it often kicks in when it's not needed - when the danger is in our heads rather than in reality.
 If you find yourself constantly anticipating the worst, worrying excessively, having persistent negative thoughts which cause distress and impair day to day functioning then this workshop is for you.
-The workshop aims to help you take back control by understanding the nature of anxiety and developing strategies to manage it.
+The workshop aims to help you take back control by understanding the nature of anxiety and developing strategies to manage it

 Five Ways to Wellbeing

 Research has shown that there are five major contributing factors which affect our overall wellbeing.
 This workshop will introduce you to the Five Ways to Wellbeing which are evidence based ways to help you improve your mental wellbeing think of them as your 5 a day for mental wellbeing.
-Through a series of simple actions you can improve wellbeing in everyday life so come along to this workshop to find out more.
-With all the opportunities and challenges of student life there has never been a better time for you to take responsibility for maintaining good mental health and wellbeing.

-This workshop is based around the principles of Rational Emotive Behavioural Therapy which are that its not the events in our life that cause us distress but the meanings we give to those events.
+This workshop is based around the principles of Rational Emotive Behavioural Therapy (REBT) which are that its not the events in our life that cause us distress but the meanings we give to those events.
 Three Minute Therapy helps us to identify irrational and unhelpful ways of thinking and interpreting the world.
-The workshop will introduce you to strategies for developing a more productive way of thinking, which, if practised daily, should take no longer three minutes to bring about a change of mind-set.
+The workshop will introduce you to strategies for developing a more productive way of thinking, which, if practised daily, should take no longer than three minutes to bring about a change of mind-set.

 Do you struggle to get started with important study tasks?
 Is your leisure time spoiled by a nagging sense of guilt?
-This workshop will help you understand why and how we procrastinate including the use of social media.
+This workshop will help you understand why and how we procrastinate, including the use of social media.
 Finally, there will be an opportunity to identify strategies to challenge procrastination in yourself and find techniques to help you to work in a more balanced and productive way.

 Mondays 12-1.30pm SCC group Room